kleinstein/my-study-bible/en/MyStudyBible.md

 ## Version History

+### 2Key Features Added in 2.6.3
+- Resize the annotation window on the iPad to occupy 95% of the full screen.
+- Correcting errors within the Reading Plan CSV files.

+### Key Features Added in 2.6.2
+- Resolved an issue where the Reading Plan CSV files that should have been copied during app installation were not being copied.

 ### Key Features Added in 2.6.1
 - Fixed issue where image ratio was not preserved when images were added.
 - Fixed issue where images were saved locally even when iCloud sync was enabled.